 The alternative manga movement, pioneered by the likes of Yoshihiro Tatsumi and Yoshiharu Tsuge, has produced some of my favourite manga of all time.
 Titles like A Drifting life and Screw style freely explore profound topics through autobiographical structures and surrealist imagery, deviating from the cartoony aesthetic comics were (and are still) driven by.
 While not uncommon throughout Gekiga titles, Shinichi Abe is credited as one of the first artists to fully explore the darker moments of living through quasi-autobiographical means.

 Black Hook Press intends to further the increasing catalogue of Gekiga manga published in English with their newest release, Abe’s That Miyoko Asagaya Feeling.
-Through these stories, an unsettling feeling settles over the reader.
-The acts and utterances of these characters has the capacity to isolate through deplorable acts of instability.
+Through these stories, an unsettling feeling occupies the reader.
+The acts and utterances of these characters have the capacity to isolate through deplorable acts of instability.
 However, there is something familiar about it.
 We are drawn to these characters, for their behaviours are bathed in struggles we all have some experience with.
 Abe doesn’t shy away from the bohemian lifestyle of youth in the 1970s.
 He has every intention of depicting the melancholic exhaustion that encases those living on the fringes of society, and documents his tales without restraint.

 The volume begins with the title story, in which a young girl spends the day loafing around her boyfriend’s apartment.
 Through her meditation on the state of their future, the reader is introduced to key topics in Abe’s stories; disenfranchised youth, poverty, and the struggles of artistic pursuit.
 These sentiments are furthered in the next story Light Shoulders, which documents the monotonous exchanges of a young couple.
 There is an inherent instability that plagues most relationships in this piece.
 Love is used to describe feelings, but actions rarely line up with the sentiment.
 Characters nonchalantly discuss break-ups in a blunt and bizarre fashion, with emotive responses few and far between.
 It is primarily through sex where exchanges feel intimate, and even then a sense of detachment can be physically observed between the characters.